-We love cactus designs, and we are so excited to share this project with you for multiple reasons.
-First, it’s an adorable project to add to our collection, but most importantly, it is the first project from our newest team member!
-We are incredibly grateful to announce that the fabulously talented Jessica from Bramble Workshop has joined us at Lia Griffith HQ to bring you a whole new array of gorgeous DIY projects.
+We love cactus designs, and we are so excited to share this project with you, designed by the fabulously talented Jessica from Bramble Workshop!
 One of her specialties is papier mache, and she’s showing off her skills with this beautiful papier mache cactus set.

 - Fringe Scissors (we used Martha Stewart brand)